Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Monitoring for Compliance At Runtime

-Here, let us focus on a controller monitor expression synthesized from \rref{model:dynamicwindowpassive} above, which captures all possible decisions of the robot that are considered safe.
-A controller monitor \cite{DBLP:journals/fmsd/MitschP16} checks the decisions of an (unverified) controller implementation for being consistent with the discrete model $\ctrl$.
-ModelPlex automatically obtains the discrete model from \rref{model:dynamicwindowpassive} with the ordinary differential equation (ODE) being safely over-approximated by its evolution domain.
-The resulting condition $\textit{monitor}$ in \rref{fig:safety} \eqref{eq:monitor-all}, which is synthesized by a proof, follows the structure of the model: it captures the assumptions on the obstacle $\textit{mon}_o$, the evolution domain from dynamics $\textit{mon}_\textit{dyn}$, as well as the specification for each of the three controller branches (braking $\textit{mon}_b$, staying stopped $\textit{mon}_s$, or accelerating $\textit{mon}_a$).
+Monitor techniques for model compliance monitors and state prediction monitors are reported in \cite{DBLP:journals/fmsd/MitschP16}.
+Here, we focus on a controller monitor expression synthesized from \rref{model:dynamicwindowpassive}, which captures all possible control decisions of the robot that are verified to be safe.
+The controller monitor checks the decisions of an (unverified) controller implementation for consistency with the verified discrete model without differential equations.
+ModelPlex automatically extracts the discrete model by a proof with the ordinary differential equation (ODE) being conservatively over-approximated by its evolution domain.
+The resulting condition $\textit{monitor}$ \eqref{eq:monitor-all} in \rref{fig:safety}, which is synthesized by an automatic proof in \KeYmaeraX, mimics the structure of the model: it captures the assumptions on the obstacle $\textit{mon}_o$, the evolution domain from dynamics $\textit{mon}_\textit{dyn}$, as well as the specification for each of the three controller branches (braking $\textit{mon}_b$, staying stopped $\textit{mon}_s$, or accelerating $\textit{mon}_a$).